trustbit/exercises/transport-tycoon_23.md

 ## Training

 We have a training dataset [s02e03_train.csv](transport-tycoon/s02e03_train.csv).
 It is a CSV file with the travel history.
-It looks like this:
+It looks similar to the output from the previous exercise:

 ![image-20220310150706585](images//image-20220310150706585.png)